 Lie in bed in a comfortable position.
-Close the eyes softly and breathe gently in.... and out.
-Now scan the body by letting the attention move around the body.
+Close your eyes softly and gently breathe in.... and out.
+Now scan yourself by letting your attention move around your body.
 Notice how one area after another comes to your attention.
-Next concentrate on the object.
-Focus on the sensations of holding the stone in the hand or between the hands.
-Notice the weight, the surface, the texture, and the areas of the palms and fingers that touch the object.
-Keep going for as long as you please or till you fall asleep... and hopefully sleep tight.
+Next, concentrate on the object your are holding.
+Focus on the sensations of holding the object in your hand or in both hands.
+Notice the weight, the surface, the texture, and the areas of the palms and fingers touching the object.
+Keep going for as long as you please or until you fall asleep... and hopefully sleep tight.